Puka UP is a social enterprise founded by one of Australia’s leading mental health advocates, Wayne Schwass.

 In partnership with the Black Dog Institute, we delivered six community forums.

 These forums were valuable opportunities to share practical skills, tips and advice with audiences.
 Helping local communities to start conversations about suicide prevention and importantly, help a loved one who might be suicidal.

 Suicide is an outcome to a crisis, a crisis which we genuinely believe is preventable.

 Normalising mental health and suicide prevention is an important step in the pursuit of our vision.

-With your support we believe we can not only help to positively change lives, we also believe this event will help to save lives.
+With your support we believe we can not only help to positively change lives, we believe we can help to save lives.